 The phallus (penis or clitoris) is always involved in achieving orgasm.
 It is inconceivable that men and women would have evolved a response as fundamental as orgasm through different evolutionary routes.
 This is where the anatomical precedent comes in.
 The same anatomy is involved for men and women.
 The penis and clitoris may not look alike but they develop from the same anatomy in every foetus regardless of sex.
 The vagina develops from female reproductive glands that waste away in the male.

 The penis acts both as a sex organ and a reproductive organ.
-So men enjoy orgasm, which triggers ejaculation, as part of their reproductive role in intercourse.
+So men enjoy orgasm (which triggers ejaculation) as part of their reproductive role in intercourse.
 Women’s reproductive anatomy (the vagina) complements male sexuality (male sex drive).
 But for women intercourse has a purely reproductive function.
 A woman has separate anatomy.
 The vagina is a reproductive organ.
 The clitoris is the sex organ.
 Women’s responsiveness (ability to orgasm) mirrors male sexuality including an instinct to thrust.

 Build-up to orgasm involves rhythmic movements of the whole body, focused on the pelvis.
 The hips are thrust forward, the thigh and buttocks muscles are flexed.
 This is an instinctive behaviour that puts pressure on the internal sex organ (penis or clitoris).
-The sex organ (penis or clitoris) is stimulated simultaneously from behind (or within) as well as from the front (by surrounding skin moving over the glans of the penis or clitoris).
+The sex organ (clitoris or penis) is stimulated simultaneously from behind (or within) as well as from the front (by surrounding skin moving over the glans of the penis or clitoris).

 The basic physiology of sexual response is essentially the same among females and males.
 (Alfred Kinsey 1953)